What is radical copyediting?

 Radical copyediting helps language live up to its most radical potential—serving the ends of access, inclusion, and liberation, rather than maintaining oppression and the status quo.

 Hi!
 My name is Alex Kapitan and I am a radical copyeditor.

-I was born in Milwaukee, Wisconsin, the same year as the Macintosh personal computer, putting me at the tail end of the Oregon Trail Generation—a cultural cohort that bridges Generation X and Millennials—meaning I have misplaced nostalgia for things like typewriters and card catalogs, which I learned to use but never learned to loathe.
+I was born in Milwaukee, Wisconsin, the same year as the Macintosh personal computer, putting me at the tail end of the Xennials—a cultural cohort that bridges Generation X and Millennials—meaning I have misplaced nostalgia for things like typewriters and card catalogs, which I learned to use but never learned to loathe.

 My love of copyediting began in the early 2000s during an internship with South End Press, a majority women of color–run book publishing collective that is sadly now defunct, where I came to believe that publishing could be a form of activism.
 Since then I have endeavored to use my nerdy word powers to create positive change in the world.

 I believe that language matters, and that those of us who are working to manifest a better, more just world have a responsibility to use language in ways that describe the world we are working to create, rather than unconsciously perpetuating bias and prejudice.

 Some words are intentionally used in ways that add more violence to the world and/or maintain oppression.
 Other words are used without any intention or active awareness, and maintain the status quo by unconsciously promoting mainstream values and norms.
 Still others are used in intentional ways that foster awareness, equity, and liberation.
 This is the way that I strive to help others utilize language.